toolisticon/FluApiGen/README.md

 ## Building and developing the ${rootArtifactId} annotation processor

-The ${rootArtifactId} is built using Maven.
+This project is built using Maven.
 A simple import of the pom in your IDE should get you up and running.
-To build the ${rootArtifactId} on the commandline, just run `mvn` or `mvn clean install`
+To build the project on the commandline, just run `./mvnw` or `./mvnw clean install`

 ## Requirements